Zilliqa/dev-portal/zq2/docs/staking/delegatedstaking.md

 ## Step 4: Staking Pool Registration

-Share the **<DELEGATION_CONTRACT_PROXY_ADDRESS>** with the Zilliqa team to allow users to delegate ZIL to your staking pool on the new staking portal.
+Share the **<DELEGATION_CONTRACT_PROXY_ADDRESS>** from step 1 with the Zilliqa team to allow users to delegate ZIL to your staking pool on the new staking portal.

 ---

 ## Summary

-By following these steps, you have successfully deployed, configured, and added a validator to either a **Non-Liquid Staking Pool** or a **Liquid Staking Pool**.
-ZIL holders who delegated to the pool will earn rewards or see their liquid staking token's value increase and you will receive commissions on the delegated amounts.
+By following these steps, you have successfully deployed and configured a **Non-Liquid Staking Pool** or a **Liquid Staking Pool**, and added a validator node to it.
+ZIL holders who delegate to the pool will earn rewards or see their liquid staking token's value increase, and you will receive a commission on the delegated amounts.